PeckySR/peckybot/README.md

-# ashesrobot
+# PeckyBot

-The Bot can only change the title or category of my stream for now.
+A heavily modified fork of AffectedAshes' ashesrobot for use in me and my friends' streams.

 ## Documentation